Quackster/HolographR59/README.md

 **What is this?**

-A 'renamed' fork of Uber Emulator that powers the Habbo Hotel R59 client
+A 'renamed' fork of Uber Emulator that powers the Habbo Hotel R59 client.
+I have decompiled this source code and fixed it up.

+*My changes include...*

+- ...removing the backdoors in [this](https://github.com/Quackster/HolographR59/commit/aaad0841494b36768b553260402c6b76421ea292) commit.
+- ...moved it from .NET Framework 4 to .NET 8 (multi-OS support!).
+- ...fixed the references to stockimp.dll and MySql.Data.dll
+- ...translating the start up to English

 Original thread ([archive link](https://web.archive.org/web/20250404004638/https://forum.ragezone.com/threads/pack-habbo-beta-v54-mobis-editor-by-atheros.1207232/)): https://forum.ragezone.com/threads/pack-habbo-beta-v54-mobis-editor-by-atheros.1207232/